 Komodo dragons have also been found to be cable of parthenogenesis.
 This means the females can lay fertile eggs without the presence of a male.
 These eggs will all hatch to be males though.
 It is believed that this would allow Komodo’s to establish on new islands.

 The Komodo dragon spends the first few years of its life in the trees.
 This protects them from being eaten by other predator’s especially cannibalistic adult Komodo’s.
 They need to spend the morning basking as they are ectotherms.
 This means that they cannot regulate their own body temperature.
 They hide during the warmest portions during the day and enjoy hunting in the late afternoon.
 Their nights are spent sleeping in burrows which they dig.

 Like most monitor species they are very effective swimmers and can use this as an efficient means of escape from predation.
 The longest known distance swum by a komodo was ¼ mile( 450m).
 They will spend on average 26 days on the hunt of a prey item in between feeds.
 After this they rest for 5-6 days while digestion takes place.
 They use vocalisations ,mainly a hiss.
 This is used as a defensive signal and is used during feeding, attacks and by females when mating.

-The Komodo dragon is also known as the komodo monitor and is known buaya darat (land crocodile) and also biawak raksasa (giant monitor) by the locals of Komodo Island.
+The Komodo dragon is also known as the Komodo monitor and is known as buaya darat (land crocodile) and also biawak raksasa (giant monitor) by the locals of Komodo Island.